reiteristvan/CSharpStyleGuide/README.md

 ### Naming regular members
   - There are two conventions for naming private members.
 You should choose one and be consistent across the project.

-  - Option 1: the name of the member is written with 'camelCase' (ie: starts with lowercase and use upercase on subsequent words) and use 'this' when referencing it.
+  - Option 1: the name of the member is written with 'camelCase' (ie: starts with lowercase and use uppercase on subsequent words) and use 'this' when referencing it.
   - Option 2: the name of the member is starts with the underscore character '_', after that use the same format as in Option 1.
 Referencing does not require the 'this' keyword.

   *Why?* With Option 1 we have no way to make difference between variables and members, so we need to use the 'this' keyword.
 With Option 2 the underscore character will take care of this problem.
 Also, with Option 2 there is another advantage, when we hit underscore IntelliSense will display all name starting with underscore, ie all private members.
 With 'this' the list will include properties and methods too.